aneeshktry/url-shortener-service/README.md

 * Configuration
 Used postgres sql as database.
 Need to install postgres if not installed.

-After installing new role using below command
+After installing create new role using below command

-`plsql postgres`
+`psql postgres`

 `create role role_name with createdb login password 'password';`